scala/docs.scala-lang/_overviews/contributors/index.md

 Then:

  1. Create a new Secret containing the passphrase of your PGP key named `PGP_PASSPHRASE`.
- 2. Create a new Secret containing the base64 encoded secret of your private key, which you can obtain by running:
+ 2. Create a new Secret containing the base64 encoded secret of your private key named `PGP_SECRET`.
+The encoded secret can obtain by running:
 ```
 # macOS
 gpg --armor --export-secret-keys $LONG_ID | base64